Reinforcement Learning for Control of Non-Markovian Cellular Population Dynamics: Proposed Model and Approach

 \subsection{Obtaining the optimal solution in the memoryless case}

-Previous work \cite{fischer2024minimising} has shown that the optimal pulsing protocol for the memoryless case requires an initial drug application phase until the resistant fraction reaches some upper threshold $\phi_h$, followed by a pause phase in which the resistant fraction decreases to some lower bound $\phi_l$.
-This is followed by repeated cycles of drug treatment and pause phases where the switching time occurs when the resistant fraction reaches $\phi_h$ and $\phi_l$, respectively.
-To obtain the optimal values of $\phi_h$ and $\phi_l$ for our specific model parameterization, we swept over values of $\phi_h$ and $\phi_l$ between 0.1 and 0.9, with increments of 0.04, selecting the values which yielded the highest net death rate ($\phi_l=0.48$ and $\phi_h=0.52$).
+As mentioned above, previous work \citep{fischer2024minimising} showed that the optimal pulsing protocol for the memoryless case requires an initial drug application phase until the resistant fraction reaches some upper threshold $\phi_h$, followed by a pause phase (``drug holiday'') in which the resistant fraction naturally relaxes back to some lower bound $\phi_l$.
+This is followed by similarly repeated cycles of treatment and pause phases where the switching time occurs when the resistant fraction reaches $\phi_h$ and $\phi_l$, respectively.
+To obtain the optimal values of $\phi_h$ and $\phi_l$ for our specific model parameterization, we swept over values of $\phi_h$ and $\phi_l$ between $0.1$ and $0.9$, with increments of $0.011$, selecting the values which yielded the highest net death rate: $\phi_l=0.494$ and $\phi_h=0.505$.

+To compare as baselines against our learned policy in non-Markovian environments, we repeated the same procedure for different values of $\mu$.
+The optimal switching fractions are given in Table \ref{table:1}.